Naturalization – Basic Requirements:

 If you have travelled frequently, consult with an immigration attorney before applying for U.S. citizenship.

 Another issue frequently encountered, especially for older people, is having to pass the English and Civics test.
 The EXEMPTIONS are:

 - You can exempt the English test and take your Civics questions in your home country language if you have been in the United States as a lawful permanent resident for 20 years and are 50 years old or older.
 This is known as the 20/50 rule.

 - You cannot exempt the Civics test, but you will be given special consideration if you have been in the United States as a lawful permanent resident for 20 years and you are 65 years old or older.
 This is known as the 20/65 rule.

 - If you qualify for the 20/65 rule you can take the test in your native language and study 20 questions instead of 100.

-We, at the Law Offices of Alice Vacek Aranda PLLC prepare a good application for you, advise you of how to handle all your issues so as to present your facts in the most favorable light.
+We, at the Law Offices of Alice Vacek Aranda PLLC, an experienced Phoenix immigration attorney, prepare a good application for you, advise you of how to handle all your issues so as to present your facts in the most favorable light.
 We also attend the interview with you to protect you if anything goes the wrong way.